-The menu at Olympic Provisions is a merger of contemporary American dining choices with Spanish and Mediterranean sensibilities.
+The menu at Olympia Provisions is a merger of contemporary American dining choices with Spanish and Mediterranean sensibilities.
 The atmosphere is quite inviting for an intimate meal with ambient dim-lighting and a refined presentation.
-Olympic Provisions use locally-sourced ingredients that are assured fresh.
+Olympia Provisions use locally-sourced ingredients that are assured fresh.
 Try the Pan Roasted Halibut or the Braised Beef Short Rib from the large-plates menu if you're too hungry to care for a sophisticated choice.

 Portlanders have long awaited this restaurant since the owner closed Zefiro's.
 Portland's most elite are again hob-nobbing with each other amidst elegant and trendy surroundings.
 From the high ceilings to the opulent, mirror-bedecked restrooms, nothing has been overlooked.
 Wine is available from nearly any region or stick with your usual cocktail from the full bar.
 Poultry and seafood dominate the expansive menu, but you can also find plenty of pasta and beef.
 Be sure to leave room for an impressive dessert; like its predecessor, the sorbets are unforgettable.